alfo1995/ADM-HW4/README.md

 Then we built up our graph adding as nodes all the authors and the edges are between the computer scientist who collaborated for the same publications with weight equal to the distance of jaccard between them.

--Building Graph
-	We used networkx library to build graph.
+But how we built this?:

+*Building Graph:

-	We three for loop in our function;	First for loop is loop in publications and every step chooses one publication Second for loop choose author in this publication.
+We have three for loop in our function;

+First for loop is loop in publications and every step chooses one publication.

+Second for loop chooses author in this publication.

-										Third for loop choose other author in this publication.
+Third for loop chooses other author in this publication.

 In last part of the third for loop, It is calculating Jaccard distance of these two author.

 ## Second point